Stephen-ODriscoll/PlutoUtils/docs/logger.md

 #### writef()
 Takes a **std::string** for log file name, a **pluto::logger::level** for level, a pointer to a **char** for file path, an **int** for line number, a pointer to a **char** for function name, a pointer to a **char** for message format and any number of additional arguments for the format.
 See [level](#level) for more info.
 - Creates the log info and adds it to the log buffer.
+- The message format has a limit of 8192 characters.

 #### write()
 Takes a **std::string** for log file name, a **pluto::logger::level** for level, a pointer to a **char** for file path, an **int** for line number, a pointer to a **char** for function name and a **std::string** for message.
 See [level](#level) for more info.